copasi/copasi.github.io/README.md

 You can also clone:
 &nbsp;&nbsp;&nbsp;&nbsp;`git clone git@github.com:copasi/copasi.github.io.git`
 this repository and edit and create pages in your local computer.
 In order to preview the pages you need to [install jekyll](https://help.github.com/articles/using-jekyll-with-pages/).
-To create the pages an preview them on your local machine execute:
+To create the pages and preview them on your local machine execute:
 &nbsp;&nbsp;&nbsp;&nbsp;`bundle exec jekyll serve`
 You publish your changes by commiting and pushing them to the repository